FREE PATTERN for a cute FANNY PACK

 It’s summertime!
-It’s a fanny pack tutorial to share with you.
+And today, I have a fanny pack tutorial to share with you.
 It’s the perfect little belt bag for all your summertime fun.
 This has been on my ‘want’ list for a while, and my daughter wants one too.
-Certainly a summertime staple, these versatile little packs have come back into fashion in a big way!
+Certainly a summertime staple, these versatile little hip packs have come back into fashion in a big way!

-Make one for yourself, for your kids, teens, or a gift for a friend.
-It’s a fun scrap busting project.
-Run to the store to buy the buckle, a zipper, some interfacing, and a ready-made strap, dive into your fabric stash, and after a couple of hours of sewing fun you are ready for a trendy little city trip, a festival day, an evening out with some friends or a little stroll in the park.
+Make a DIY fanny pack for yourself, for your kids, teens, or a gift for a friend.
+It’s a fun scrap-busting project.
+Run to the store to buy the buckle, a zipper, some interfacing, and a ready-made strap, dive into your fabric stash, and after a couple of hours of sewing fun you are ready for a trendy little city trip, a festival day, an evening out with some friends, or a little stroll in the park.

 I found a free fanny pack pattern on the Burda Style website and decided to adjust it.
 My version is simpler, as I left out the front pocket and I installed the zipper differently.
 But, I did add a lining.
 I don’t like to see the raw edges on the inside of a bag.
 If you’re interested in the Burda pattern, the link is at the end of this article.
 The finished bag is 11 inches long and 6 inches high.

 And while making this fanny pack, you’ll learn another way of inserting a zipper.
 We have a centered zipper tutorial and a blog post explaining everything you want to know about sewing zippers

-1. Cut out the pattern pieces: Lay them on the fold on your fabric, pin them down, copy them onto the lining and the main fabric with a marker & cut them out.
+1. Cut out the pattern pieces: Lay them on the fold on your fabric, pin them down, copy them onto the lining and the main fabric with a marker, and cut them out.

 2. Cut out the interfacing, ¼” inch smaller than the fabric pieces.